mechanomi/hunting-unicorns/next_steps.rst

    .. image:: _static/dead-unicorn.png

-   A harrowing depiction of what to expect in the aftermath.
+   A harrowing depiction of what to expect at the scene of impact.

 Congratulations!
 You murdered your first unicorn.